apac

 Instant messaging tools such as WhatsApp and SMS are becoming popular for direct communication with leads.
 These platforms are useful for sending reminders, checking in with prospects, or following up after a call or meeting.

 Messaging offers a fast, informal way to stay in touch and keep leads engaged.
 It also helps personalise communication and provide quick answers to questions.
-Since many prospects prefer text-based contact, instant messaging is a practical tool for keeping your brand visible and responsive.
+In Southeast Asian markets especially, many prospects prefer text-based follow-up as part of a broader outreach sequence.

 Marketing automation tools help streamline tasks like email programs, social posts, and lead nurturing.
 Automation saves time by handling repetitive work, allowing your team to focus on content creation and strategy.